tier2tickets/Knowledge-Base/content/deployment/syncro.rst

 Add a script in Syncro
 --------------------------
-Navigate to the New Script section of Syncro (Scripts > New Script).
+Navigate to the New Script section of Syncro.

 .. image:: images/Syncro-NewScript.png